plinder-org/moving_beyond_memorisation/README.md

-# Moving Beyond Memorisation
+# Moving Beyond Memorisation: Resources for generalisable protein complex prediction

-Under construction
+This repository  contains notebooks used for the the "Moving Beyond Memorization" workshop on September 24, 2024.

+More information about the workshop and registration: https://www.plinder.sh/blog/training

 # Notebooks